What is a stillbirth?

 Like a stillbirth, a miscarriage is also a pregnancy loss.
 However, while a stillbirth is the loss of a fetus after 20 weeks of pregnancy, a miscarriage happens before the 20th week.

 What causes a stillbirth?

 The cause of the stillbirth is vital not only for the healthcare providers to know, but for the parents to help with the grieving process.
 The cause is not always known (1 in 3 stillbirths cannot be explained), but the most likely causes include:

 - Problems with the placenta and/or the umbilical cord.
 Your placenta is an organ that lines your uterus when you’re pregnant.
 Through it and the umbilical cord, the fetus gets blood, oxygen and nutrients.
 Any problems with your placenta or umbilical cord and the fetus will not develop properly.

 - Preeclampsia.
 Preeclampsia is high blood pressure and swelling that often happens late in pregnancy.
 If you have preeclampsia, you have twice the risk of placental abruption or stillbirth.

 - Lupus.
 A person who has lupus is at risk of having a stillbirth.

 - Clotting disorders.
 A person with a blood clotting disorder like hemophilia is at a high risk.

 - The pregnant person's medical conditions.
 Other illnesses can sometimes cause stillbirths.
 The list includes diabetes, heart disease, thyroid disease, or a viral or bacterial infection.

-- Lifestyle choices.
+- Lifestyle.
 If your lifestyle includes drinking, using recreational drugs and/or smoking, you’re more likely to have a stillbirth.

 - Birth defects.
 One or more birth defects cause about 25% of stillbirths.
 Birth defects are rarely discovered without a thorough examination of the fetus, including an autopsy.